Marvel's Spider-Man: Miles Morales: Plot

 At Aaron's advice, Miles uses his friendship with Phin to infiltrate the Underground and learn more about their plans.
 He discovers that Phin created the Underground's advanced weaponry out of a special component, programmable matter, in exchange for their help in exacting revenge on Krieger, which she plans to achieve by sabotaging the Nuform reactor at Roxxon Plaza to destroy it and expose Nuform's dangerous side effects.
 However, Miles is soon forced to reveal his identity as Spider-Man to Phin in order to save his own life, souring their friendship.
 While meeting with Phin to try and reconcile with her, the two are captured by Roxxon with the aid of Rhino, whose exosuit has been enhanced by Roxxon tech.
 Miles and Phin escape, but the former learns that Aaron has been spying on him for Roxxon and that Krieger modified the plaza's Nuform reactor to destroy Harlem if Phin's plan succeeds.
 After being defeated, Rhino taunts Phin about Rick's death, causing her to viciously attack him.
 Miles intervenes to stop her from killing Rhino, but a furious Phin escapes after knocking Miles out.

 Ganke brings an injured Miles home, where Rio discovers her son's identity as Spider-Man, but continues to support him.
 After recovering, Miles heads off to stop Phin, but is captured by Aaron, who imprisons him underground to prevent him from being killed like his father Jefferson Davis, whom Aaron was unable to reconcile with prior to his death, resulting in his over protectiveness of Miles.
 Miles escapes and defeats Aaron, explaining that he cannot turn his back on people when they need him.
 Inspired by his nephew's words, Aaron assists Rio with evacuating Harlem as the Underground and Roxxon fight on the streets, allowing Miles to head to Roxxon Plaza to stop Phin.
-Unable to reason with Phin, Miles fights her before attempting to absorb the Nuform from the reactor to negate the blast, but the amount of energy proves too much to handle.
-Phin, realizing the error of her ways, flies Miles to a safe distance above the city so that he can release the energy, killing her in the process.
+Unable to reason with Phin, Miles fights and overpowers her before attempting to absorb the Nuform from the reactor to negate the blast, but the amount of energy proves too much to handle.
+Realizing her errors, Phin flies Miles to a safe distance above the city so that he can release the energy, killing her in the process.
 Miles plummets to the ground, where his identity is exposed to a few citizens he helped as Spider-Man, who promise to keep his secret and hail him as a hero.

-Four weeks later, Roxxon has been dealt numerous lawsuits, and Krieger has been arrested following Aaron turning himself in and testifying against Krieger.
-Peter returns home from Symkaria and praises Miles for his growth and heroism before they head off to fight crime together as the Spider-Men.
+Four weeks later, Roxxon is dealt numerous lawsuits, and Krieger is arrested after Aaron turns himself in and testifies against Krieger.
+Peter returns home from Symkaria and praises Miles for his growth and heroism, before they head off to fight crime together as the Spider-Men.
 In a mid-credits scene, Norman Osborn orders a reluctant Curt Connors to release his terminally ill son Harry Osborn from stasis despite the latter's unstable condition.
 In a post-credits scene, Miles leaves an award he won with Phin atop Trinity Church in her memory.